AnyLog-co/documentation/examples/Secure Network.md

 ## The demo steps
 The demo is using 2 operator nodes and 2 users (root user and a non-root user).
 Each node and user is assigned with keys.
-Each node and user are associated with member policies.
+Each node and user is associated with member policies.
 Each member policy is assigned with permission policy such that each node and member are associated with permissions.
 Relevant policies are signed such that it is possible to authenticate the senders of messages and determine the permissions.